cmfk-hamburg/site/src/content/en/call-for-film.md

 ### Copyright Ownership & Copyright Responsibility

 Only individuals or organizations holding full copyright ownership may submit.
-10. Copyright Responsibility Submitters are solely responsible for all copyright-related matters.
+Submitters are solely responsible for all copyright-related matters.
 The festival accepts no liability for copyright disputes.
 Infringement or disputes may lead to disqualification.

 ## Why Submit to CFFH?